RoshanPaudyal/Module1Challange/README.md

 ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilise?)
 Until Strip came to the market setting up a way to accept credit card payment especially online was not as simple.
 It required working with an existing merchant services company and setting up complex systems and integration.
 Stripe provided a very simple solution to integrate which allowed the businesses to charge credit card immediately.
-By working with Stripe businesses could ofload the burdens associated with setting up online credit card payment, including payment gateways, credit card storage, PCi compliance and managing banking relationships.
+By working with Stripe businesses could ofload the burdens associated with setting up online credit card payment, including payment gateways, credit card storage, PCI compliance and managing banking relationships.
 They used the acronym M.I.L.E.S, where Mm stands for money, I for intelligence, and insights, L for location amn luck, E for education and expertise, S for status.
+Following are the list of additional top features of stripe:
+1. Stripe Connect – Make payments without the hassle of accounting, security challenges, or legal compliance.
+Stripe takes a small fee.
+2. Stripe Atlas – Step-by-step assistance for enterprises.
+Includes stock issuance, incorporation, documentation, and a basic Stripe account for accepting payments.
+3. Stripe Sigma – Uses SQL that enables in-depth reporting and analytics.
+4. Stripe Relay – Best for product publishing, ordering, payment, and partnering with other vendors all managed by the Relay system.

 ### Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)